-Carrying Out Joint Inspections by Specialist Teams
+Carrying Out Inspection Work by Specialist Teams

-Joint inspections are conducted at facilities selected from among all the Fujitsu Group companies in Japan as being those most at risk and where any damage would have the greatest impact.
-These inspections are led in the field by teams drawn from internal departments for environmental management, facility management, risk management and the safe operation of manufacturing equipment and processes.
+Inspection work is conducted at facilities selected from among all the Fujitsu Group companies in Japan as being those most at risk and where any damage would have the greatest impact.
+These inspections are led in the field by various teams drawn from internal departments for environmental management, facility management, risk management and the safe operation of manufacturing equipment and processes.
 The teams check that laws are being upheld and also conduct inspections and provide guidance intended to prevent accidents that could arise from aging infrastructure or from fires and other natural disasters.
 This serves to boost safety at the inspected facilities.